jason-heinowitz/NM-Coding-Challenge/README.md

 ![Email inbox with logout and compose buttons](https://i.imgur.com/XVC8tne.png "Empty inbox")After successfully logging in or registering, you will be greeted with an empty inbox.
 Click compose to continue to the new email form.

 ![Compose new email form with recipients, subject, and body fields](https://i.imgur.com/WaKkGWw.png "Compose email form") You can send an email to any @postql.io address.
+Multiple recipients are comma-delimited.

 ![Email will let user know that an empty subject and/or body is intentional](https://i.imgur.com/3eJQtpA.png "Email without subject nor body") If you decide to not send a subject and/or body, it will be clearly communicated to the recipient.